 - Paper copies of session handouts will not be provided in the meeting rooms.

 - Paper copies of the list of attendees will not be distributed, though a few copies will be available for review at the CLRS registration desk.

 - Seminar evaluations will be administered online; Session slides will be posted on the CAS Web Site at least two weeks in advance of the CLRS so that attendees can download, print, and bring handouts as desired.
 Please note that not every presenter will choose to provide a presentation for his or her session.

-Once at the Casualty Loss Reserve Seminar, attendees are encouraged to use the complimentary Internet Café to view the list of attendees, complete the online evaluation forms, and download presentations to a USB flash drive for the sessions they attend.
+Once at the Casualty Loss Reserve Seminar, attendees are encouraged to view the list of attendees online, complete the online evaluation forms, and download presentations to a USB flash drive for the sessions they attend.

 The CAS appreciates your participation in this effort to reduce the Seminar’s carbon footprint and impact on the environment.

 Chartered property casualty underwriters (CPCUs) attending this year’s Casualty Loss Reserve Seminar will be awarded a maximum of 10 points under the Continuing Professional Development Program for CPCUs.
 Forms to receive credit will be available at the seminar.